Tabakhane, Nicosia: Tabakhane Mesjid

-Tabakhane Mesjid, the mosque for the neighbourhood (currently closed), is located in Arsinoes Street just east of its intersection with Pericles Street (formerly Kalkancı Street).
+Tabakhane Mesjid, the mosque for the neighborhood (currently closed), is located in Arsinoes Street just east of its intersection with Pericles Street (formerly Kalkancı Street).

 The tanners originally had two mosques; one at the tannery — where there was also a shrine to their patron divine, analogous to the patron saint of a guild or occupation in the West — and one in the residential area, namely Tabakhane Mesjid.

 History

 Tabakhane is one of 24 historic neighborhoods within the walls of Nicosia.
 Many Turkish Cypriot tanners formerly worked at the tannery and lived nearby in Tabakhane.

 During the Ottoman period it was counted as one of the Moslem quarters of Nicosia.
 Since then the Moslem character of the neighbourhood has waned, and in 1946, Tabakhane had a population of 757, consisting of 701 Greek Cypriots, twenty Turkish Cypriots, and 36 others.
 The last Turkish Cypriot in Tabakhane (Nezire Hanım of Pericles Street) died in 1960.

 The population of Tabakhane during British rule in Cyprus was as follows:

 In 1912 the boundary was redefined thus: